 DON’T: Eat or drink something new during a race.

 Lesson Learned: I knew this and didn’t listen.
 I took my first (and second) Gu during my first half marathon only to have stomach issues during the race and find myself so nauseous after the race that I couldn’t walk for two hours.
-I also found out the true meaning of Colon Blow.

 Yes we do.